SEN info (School offer)

 - How is the governing body involved in supporting families of children with Special Educational Needs?

-The name of our SEN Governor is:
+The name of our SEND Governor is:

 Mr Hardeep Dhinju

-If you want to discuss any issues with our SEN Governor, he can be contacted by arranging an appointment through the clerk to the governors, Mrs Sue Heath- Gardiner.
+If you want to discuss any issues with our SEND Governor, he can be contacted by arranging an appointment through the clerk to the governors, Mrs Sue Heath- Gardiner.
 Please contact the school office.

 - What support services are available to help Parents/carers with children with Special Educational Needs?